 "We are testing this out and the bout on the 12th will be by donation at the door," said Farnsworth.
-"We would like to fill the stands and have screaming people there to see it go down."

 Because of the skaters’ outfits and catchy nicknames, people often assume that roller derby is fake like WWE.
 But the hard falls to the track are real and none of the exciting action is scripted.

 In the sport that rewards skaters for breaking through the pack first and doing laps, the Damez have a nice point-scorer in jammer Killbitch Enrage.
 During Elm City’s home opener in mid April, she overpowered her foes late in the bout and started pumping her fist as she coasted past the crowd.

 That may have been the highlight for the adults in the arena, while the children seemed to be equally pumped up about the souvenirs, snacks and the wheel toss game that was played during the intermission.

 Farnsworth, who is the team’s starting pivot, said that she loves to bring havoc to the pack with strong wall reinforcements and booty blocks.
 And she often helps pave the way for the Elm City jammer, assisting blockers Wench Press, Gangreene, Bitches Bruise, Demonic Delight, Don’t Care Bear, and Spark an Burn.

 And the team from Keene is siked to be bringing from Monadnock Roller Derby out of Antrim substitute skaters Mongol and Sally Gator.

 The program that you get prior to the bout will simply give you each skater’s nickname and number.
 The Damez’ backers know a little bit more.